By: Robert Avsec, Devoted Husband, Companion, and BFF

 By Friday afternoon I was able to deliver her tablet computer to the ICU staff (Memorial was allowing no visitors of any kind due to COVID-19 protocols).
 That evening I was able to have my first face-to-face conversation with her since Monday.

-By Saturday morning, however, when I called her nurse of an update she told me that Wilma was really struggling and that she didn’t want the CPAP machine anymore.
+By Saturday morning, however, when I called her nurse for an update, she told me that Wilma was really struggling and that she didn’t want the CPAP machine anymore.
 Her nurse set up her tablet so that I could talk to her.

 As soon as she saw my face she said, “Robert, I’m tired.
 I just can’t do this anymore.”
 With those words, I knew that it was time for her to leave the pain and suffering of the past 15 years–not just the last five days–behind.
 I told her to let them put the CPAP mask back on and that I was on my way.
 I then asked her nurse to initiate their Comfort Care protocols and that I would be there in 20 minutes and that I expected to have an escort to her bedside.

 They complied with my wishes.
 When I arrived at her side, I knew that her time had come.
 We had that difficult conversation many years ago about what each of us wanted if we died.
 We had written those wishes down on paper (which the ICU staff had copies of) and Wilma had shared those same wishes with her sisters, our daughter, our grandsons, and our granddaughter-in-law.